Hondo Independent School District

 What is the student/teacher ratio of Hondo Independent School District?

-Hondo Independent School District has a student/teacher ratio of 13:1, which is lower than the Texas state average of 15:1.
+Hondo Independent School District has a student/teacher ratio of 15:1, which is equal to the Texas state average of 15:1.

 What is Hondo Independent School District's spending/student ratio?